oluwa-segun/New-year-countdown-2020/README.md

 # New-year-countdown-2020

-Hi there,

-this is a countdown timer that expires on 31st of December 2020.
+A countdown timer to end of the year.

-Contributions are welcomed
+Using Vanilla js